mantidproject/mantid/docs/source/release/v6.2.0/framework.rst

 Bugfixes
 ########
 - Fixed cursor tracking from getting stuck and displaying incorrect signals when viewing MDHistogram workspaces in :ref:`sliceviewer`.
+- Fix bug in :ref:`CalculateMultipleScattering <algm-CalculateMultipleScattering>` where detector position was incorrectly determined on a workspace where the workspace index didn't match the detector index e.g. if the workspace was loaded with ``SpectrumMin`` specified to exclude some monitors.
+- Fixed bug in :ref:`algm-ConvertToMDMinMaxLocal` where wrong min max calculated if the workspace includes monitor spectra or spectra without any detectors.
 - Added parser for input Names to :ref:`algm-CreateMDHistoWorkspace` to allow inputs such as `Names='[H,0,0],[0,K,0],[0,0,L]'`.
-- Fixed bug in :ref:`algm-ConvertToMDMinMaxLocal` where wrong min max calculated if the workspace includes monitor spectra or spectra without any detectors
-- Fix bug in :ref:`CalculateMultipleScattering <algm-CalculateMultipleScattering>` where detector position was incorrectly determined on a workspace where the workspace index didn't match the detector index e.g. if the workspace was loaded with ``SpectrumMin`` specified to exclude some monitors.

 :ref:`Release 6.2.0 <v6.2.0>`